Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 As an action, you touch a creature (possibly yourself) and for 1 minute, it has resistance to bludgeoning, piercing, and slashing damage.
 Additionally, it has a +10 bonus to Dexterity (Stealth) checks.

 # Misdirection
-Starting at 6th level, when you make a ranged attack from being hidden, hit or miss, the next attack against the same target has advantage.
+Starting at 6th level, when you make a ranged attack from being invisible or hidden, hit or miss, the next attack against the same target has advantage.

 Additionally, you gain expertise in [[Stealth]].